 How to Make Powdered Sugar

-How to Make DIY Powdered Sugar in just 5 minutes!
+How to Make your Own Powdered Sugar

 Have you ever been in the middle of a recipe only to discover you don’t have enough – or ANY – powdered sugar on hand?
 And the last thing you want to do is run all the way back to the store?
 Well today I’m going to be showing you How to Make Powdered Sugar right at home for those times when you need some in a pinch.
 It takes just 5 minutes.
 All you need is granulated sugar and a blender or food processor.